enisdenjo/slides/slides/unleash-the-power-of-federation-with-hive-gateway.md

 - The key improvement the logger carries to Hive Gateway version 2, is that
 - every log entry automatically gets tagged with the request ID.
 - This means you can filter your logs by a specific request and see its entire journey
-- Oh and, you can cusotomize the underlying writer
+- Oh and, you can customize the underlying writer
 - plug in your favorite logging library like Pino or Winston,
 - Or output JSON?
 Or you can simply write to a file - it's up to you.
 -->